 - Keep your Apple TV remote handy, because sometimes the Apple TV will disconnect and the fastest way to get it to connect again is with the remote.

 - The remote is also required for the first-time set up of the Apple TV.

 - Upload your presentation to a cloud storage service, but keep a copy of it on a thumb drive too just in case.

 - “Something will go wrong.”
 So be as prepared as you can be and ready to try an alternative if you have to.

 - Always connect your iPad to UARK WiFi and not UARK Guest.

 - Students can’t take over your Apple TV and present from theirs except by two-way authentication.

 - Block notifications while you are in Keynote to prevent them from popping up while you’re presenting.

 - Apple has a training program that may help you to incorporate iPads into your course called the Apple Teacher Certification.

-This content was developed from a presentation by Adnan Ali Khalaf Alrubaye which was sponsored by the TIPS and the TFSC at the University of Arkansas.
+This content was developed from a presentation by Adnan Ali Khalaf Alrubaye which was sponsored by TIPS and the The Wally Cordes Teaching and Faculty Support Center (TFSC) at the University of Arkansas.